microsoft/PowerApps-TestEngine/samples/weather/README.md

     pac auth create --environment <Your environment ID>
     ```

+5. Import the **TestEngine_*.zip** solution into an environment.
+NOTE: Note this Dataverse environment does not need to be the same as the environment you are testing.

+6. Login using Azure CLI with an account using az login

+    ```pwsh
+    az login --allow-no-subscriptions
+    ```

-5. Add the config.json in the same folder as RunTests.ps1 replacing the value with your tenant and  environment id
+7. Add the config.json in the same folder as RunTests.ps1 replacing the value with your tenant and environment id.

+8. Update you Data Protection Url for thr Dataverse Environment you imported the Test Engine solution

+9. Add the Certificate subject name of the certificate you have a private key for to encrypt the user profile

     ```json
     {